-We have established and maintain risk management policies and procedures designed to identify, monitor and mitigate financial risks, such as credit risk, interest rate risk, prepayment risk and liquidity risk, as well as operational and compliance risks related to our business, assets and liabilities.
+We have established and maintain various risk management policies and procedures designed to identify, monitor and mitigate financial risks, such as credit risk, interest rate risk, prepayment risk and liquidity risk, as well as operational and compliance risks related to our business, assets and liabilities.
 These policies and procedures may not sufficiently identify all of the risks to which we are or may become exposed or mitigate the risks we have identified.
-Any expansion of our business activities may result in our being exposed to risks to which we have not previously been exposed or may increase our exposure to certain types of risks.
+Any expansion of our business activities, such as our recent acquisition of RoundPoint, may result in our being exposed to risks to which we have not previously been exposed or may increase our exposure to certain types of risks.
 Alternatively, any narrowing of our business activities may increase the concentration of our exposure to certain types of risk.
 Any failure to effectively identify and mitigate the risks to which we are exposed could have an adverse effect on our business, results of operations and financial condition.